The Bluff Lake Nature Center site is under construction!

 Please be sure to stay on the trail at all times, and do not go off trail, as this disturbs habitats and erode the surrounding areas.

-Picnic: Two picnic tables (seats attached around the table) near the parking lot.
+Picnic: There are no picnic areas available at Bluff Lake during construction.
 No food allowed on the main part of the site.

-Structures: The pergola offers a shaded area to view the site, mountains, and city from the parking lot area.
-There is an amphitheater at the base of the ramp that provides shade.
+Structures: There is a covered shaded bench adjacent to the Havana Entrance at the Prairie Dog Nature Play Station.
+There is an amphitheater on the east side of the loop that provides shade for larger groups.
 Benches are located intermittently along the trail.

-Restrooms: 3 sets of portalettes: 1 set in the parking lot area that has one ADA compliant unit and one standard unit, 1 ADA compliant unit near the amphitheater structure at the bottom of the ramp, 1 standard unit near the boardwalk.
+Restrooms: There are 3 sets of portalettes: 1 set adjacent to the Havana Pedestrian Entrance that has one ADA compliant unit and one standard unit, 1 ADA compliant unit near the amphitheater structure, 1 standard unit near the boardwalk.

 Notes and Hard Spots: